Rioos/golang-csv-parser/README.md

 ## How to use

 - Service will listen on port 80 and wait for a CSV/TXT file on the route '/csv' (must be form-data and must have the file as "file" input name)
-- Database Server will listen on port 5432 and has set postgres/postgres as username/password
+- Database Server will listen on port 5432 and has set postgres/postgres as username/password by default
-- Database name is neoway_csv
+- Database name is neoway_csv by default

 - You can send a request through Postman just like that